 Towards Equitable Electric Mobility

 The Greenlining Institute and Forth launched the Towards Equitable Electric Mobility (TEEM) Community of Practice in 2020.
 TEEM is a peer-to-peer community of advocates that share policy goals, build capacity, and develop a mutual commitment towards advancing racial equity in electric mobility and climate change goals.
-The first cohort includes organizations from Colorado, Illinois, North Carolina, and Virginia.
+The second cohort includes organizations from Colorado, Illinois, Michigan, North Carolina, and Virginia.

 The current transportation system presents challenges for racial equity, access, and climate change goals.
 It is the largest source of air pollution in the United States, with environmental and health implications disproportionately experienced in low-income communities of color.
 For many, limited access to affordable and efficient transportation stems from policies that have discriminated on the basis of race.
 Today, transportation is the second-highest household expense for most people, and a person’s commute time plays the most critical role in their chances of escaping poverty.

 Innovative programs utilizing electric transportation can address many of these challenges.
 Ensuring that such programs are approved, funded, and implemented equitably and successfully requires partnerships between racial equity advocates and traditional environmental organizations.
 If electric mobility programs are designed to work for historically underserved communities, they will work better for all communities and will maximize their environmental and economic benefits.

 TEEM aims to establish a community of advocates to share policy goals, build relationships and develop mutual commitments towards advancing equity, electric transportation, and climate change goals.